 Please make the changes to P229L33-L46 as shown below:

-Reserved bits are divided in the PHY preamble or any reserved/unused states of the fields in the PHY
+Reserved fields in the EHT preamble or reserved states of the fields in the EHT

-preamble into two categories: Validate and Disregard.
-If an EHT device encounters a PPDU where any of
+preamble are divided into two categories: Validate and Disregard.
+Values of both Validate and Disregard fields in the EHT preamble are specified in this sub-clause.
+Reserved states of the fields in the EHT preamble are also clearly specified as either Validate or Disregard in this sub-clause.
+An EHT STA with dot11OnlyEHTBaseLineFeaturesImplemented equal to true shall set the Disregard fields and Validate fields to the values as specified in this subclause.
+An EHT STA with dot11OnlyEHTBaseLineFeaturesImplemented equal to false might set Validate fields or Disregard fields to different values from the ones specified in this subclause.
+Validate field values serve to indicate whether to continue reception of a PPDU at an EHT STA.
+Disregard field values have no bearing on whether the reception of a PPDU is continued or not at an EHT STA.
+Similarly, any field of the EHT preamble being set to a Validate state indicates that the PPDU reception should be terminated at an EHT STA and any field being set to a Disregard state has no bearing on the PPDU reception at such a STA.
+If an EHT STA encounters a PPDU where any of

-the Validate bits in the preamble are not set to the default values for those bits specified in this subclause, or
+the Validate fields in the preamble are not set to the values for those fields specified in this subclause, or

-field values of any field in the EHT PHY preamble are set to a Validate state as defined in this subclause, it
+field values of any field in the EHT preamble is set to a Validate state as defined in this subclause, it

 shall defer for the duration of the PPDU, pass the information in the version independent fields to MAC, and

 terminate the reception of the PPDU.
-On the other hand, if an EHT device sees Disregard bits set to any
+On the other hand, if an EHT STA sees any of the Disregard fields set to a value different than that specified in this sub-clause,

-value, or field values of any field in the EHT PHY preamble are set to a Disregard state as defined in this
+, or field values of any field in the EHT preamble as being set to a Disregard state as defined in this

-subclause, it shall ignore these bits/states, and continue receiver processing subject to absence of any of the
+subclause, it can continue reception of the PPDU.

-other Validate bits in the preamble being set to nondefault values and any of the other fields in the preamble

-not being set to a Validate state.
 For further details on receive behavior when encountered with Validate and

-Disregard bits/states, please refer to 36.3.21 (EHT receive procedure).
+Disregard fields/states, please refer to 36.3.21 (EHT receive procedure).

 46